BLUEAMETHYST-Studios/bluecloud/README.md

 ## Dependencies
 > [!IMPORTANT]
 > Since this cloud system is not production-ready, we do not provide any dependencies.
-If you still want to use it you can push it to your MavenLocal.
+If you still want to use it you can push it to your MavenLocal by using `gradlew :api:publishToMavenLocal`.

 <details>
   <summary>Maven</summary>